-A seventh semester high school transcript or final high school transcript must be submitted to JWCC for the College to determine course placement.
+An early or final high school transcript must be submitted to JWCC for the College to determine course placement.
 Upon receiving the student's high school transcript, staff will evaluate for college-level English and math placement through a variety of pre-determined measures.
-Please be aware that even if a seventh semester transcript is used for placement evaluation, a valid final high school transcript is required to become fully admitted and to receive federal financial aid.
+Please be aware that even if an early transcript is used for placement evaluation, a valid final high school transcript is required to become fully admitted and to receive federal financial aid.

-In the event that the evaluation of the high school transcript does not result in the ability to place a student into college-level English and math, students will be asked to placement test.
+In the event that the evaluation of the high school transcript does not result in the ability to place a student into college-level English and math, students will be asked to take a placement assessment.
 Placement testing is an untimed, computer-based assessment in writing, reading, and mathematics which will be the final determining factor if a student places into college-level English and math or whether proper remediation work is required.